mondeja/simple-icons-website-rs/CONTRIBUTING.md

 ## Add translation

 - Copy the _app/locales/en-US/_ folder into _app/locales/{id}_ changing `{id}` with the identifier of the translation.
+- Translate the messages in the new file.

 ## Arquitecture